sudoskys/StableDiffusionBook/docs/model/WebUi/Troubleshoot.en.md

 [Generate black/green image](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Install-and-Run-on-NVidia-GPUs)

-If u use GTX 16xx GPU, you need to add `-precision full --no-half` to the startup parameter, so if the video memory is low, add `-medvram` as well.
+If u use GTX 16xx GPU, you need to add `-precision full --no-half` to the startup parameter, so if the VRAM is low, add `-medvram` as well.

 If it's a different card and VAE is loaded, add `--no-half-vae` parameter[^2].